JoaoEdison/word-segmentation/README.md

 ## Usage

-This program was implemented in Python 3.10.15.
+This program was implemented in Python 3.10.15 and uses OpenGL.

 Install dependencies:
 ```console